danielaspin/InterferenceAnalysisRadioComm/README.md

 ### calculate_file_to_matrix(file, res)

 **Description:**
-Returns the PMF matrix by extracting data from column 2 of the file 'file' with the specified resolution 'res'.
+Returns the PMF matrix by extracting data from column 2 of the file `file` with the specified resolution `res`.

 **Syntax:**
 ```matlab